sabamdarif/termux-desktop/README.md

 - :package: **Package Management:**
     - APT (Termux's default and recommended)
     - [PACMAN](https://youtu.be/ditNvG5Nxj0) (pacman may be buggy, not well tested)
-- :shopping: **App Store:** A appstore to install apps
+- :shopping: **App Store:** An appstore to install apps
 - :package: **Container** It lets you use a proot/chroot distro as a container to install more apps than Termux normally supports
-- And a lot more, just chose the custom install option during the setup and see what you can do
+- And a lot more, just choose the custom install option during the setup and see what you can do

 ---